DIY: Kate's Magnesium Lotion Collection

 7. Pour the lotion into a glass jar.
 This makes around 12 – 13 ounces of lotion, so I used a 16-oz. glass mason jar.

 To use: Allow your lotion to cool completely.
 It will solidify and become very thick and creamy, more like a “body butter” than a lotion.
 Use as with any normal lotion, spreading especially over thin-skinned areas.
-It absorbs quickly and quickly and doesn’t dry out the skin.
+It absorbs quickly and doesn’t dry out the skin.
 It shouldn’t cause any stinging or tingling like plain oil can.
 I like to use this just before bed, putting it on my legs and belly.
 It is nice for pregnant bellies, too. 🙂

 Kate's Notes: My original recipe was so wonderful when it was first made, creamy and beautiful, but over time it got rather thick and sticky.
 After using it for several months, I decided to try again.